 The Toledo Symphony continues to provide artistic and educational leadership for the TSYO.
 We are excited about this continued partnership and hope to be able to work with you in an effort to provide another musical and educational outlet for your students, in addition to the instruction you provide.
 We would like to ask for your continued help in encouraging students to build on the positive experiences they receive in your own program through membership in the Toledo Youth Orchestras.

 Student musicians in the youth orchestras will continue to be actively involved with performers from the Toledo Symphony Orchestra.
-The student musicians will also continue to have the benefits of free tickets to the TSO performances (with advance purchase privileges for families) and side-by-side performance opportunities.
+The student musicians will also continue to have the benefits of free tickets to many of the Toledo Symphony performances (with advance purchase privileges for families) and side-by-side performance opportunities.
 Most importantly the orchestra will continue to perform the highest quality literature from the orchestral repertoire.

 We hope that you will consider encouraging more students to audition for the TSYO program.
 We feel it would be a valuable experience and they would enjoy working in an ensemble comprised of dedicated and talented students.